Back to Blog

 The content itself might take 2 hours to create.
 But the approval cycle?
 That can stretch to 2 weeks.
 And during those 2 weeks, your carefully planned content calendar falls apart, your team sits idle waiting for feedback, and the posts that finally get approved are no longer timely.

-According to a 2025 Agency Workflow Report, the average agency spends 23% of total project time on client communication and approval management — more than the time spent on actual content creation.
+According to a HubSpot State of Marketing survey, the average marketing team spends 23% of total project time on client communication and approval management — more than the time spent on actual content creation.
 For a 10-person agency, that is the equivalent of 2.3 full-time employees just managing approvals.

 This is not a people problem.
 It is a workflow problem.
 And it is solvable.